rossibytes/skytap-management-tools/README.md

 ### Planned Features
 - [ ] Enhanced error handling and user feedback
-- [ ] Advanced filtering and search capabilities
+- [ ] Advanced filtering and search capabilities for Running Now Dashboard
 - [ ] Bulk operations for better efficiency
 - [ ] Real-time notifications and updates
 - [ ] Advanced reporting and analytics
 - [ ] Mobile-responsive improvements
 - [ ] Dark mode support
 - [ ] Internationalization (i18n)
+- [ ] Running Now Dashboard: Export functionality for environment data
+- [ ] Running Now Dashboard: Historical uptime tracking and trends

 ### Known Limitations
 - Development proxy should not be used in production